Links to Pictures on this Site

 The Duke and Duchess' coats of arms probably occupied the two irregularly shaped openings at the tops of the main side divisions of the west window, but are now elsewhere.
 High up in the clerestory glass on the south side of the quire you can see Richard's arms with boar supporters - remember to bring binoculars!
 A fragment of the arms of Anne Neville, Duchess of Gloucester, with the remains of two white bear supporters to the shield is in the window to the right of the Henry VII window, along with many other fragments of medieval glass.

 Little Malvern Priory contains a portrait gallery of Edward IV's family in the east window.
 Bishop Alcock, who was tutor to Edward Prince of Wales, (Edward V), restored the church between 1480 and 1482, and installed this window.
+This statue was made by James Richardson and given to the Priory in 1982 by Mr & Mrs T M Berington of Little Malvern Court to mark the quincentenary of the restoration of the Priory by Bishop Alcock.

-The figures represent from left to right - Richard, Duke of York (missing); Edward, Prince of Wales (Edward V); King Edward IV (missing); Queen Elizabeth Woodville (now headless); Princess Elizabeth of York and her sisters, the Princesses Cecily, Anne and Katherine; Bishop John Alcock, tutor to the Prince of Wales.
+The figures represent from left to right - Richard, Duke of York (missing); Edward, Prince of Wales (Edward V); King Edward IV (missing); Queen Elizabeth Woodville (now headless); Princess Elizabeth of York and her sisters, the Princesses Cecily, Anne and Katherine; Bishop John Alcock, tutor to the Prince of Wales (missing).

 Martley (Worcestershire)

-St Peter's Church houses the tomb of Sir Hugh Mortimer, a Yorkist, who died early in 1460.
+St Peter's Church houses the tomb of Sir Hugh Mortimer - a Yorkist (note the collar of suns and roses), who died in 1460, after the battle of Wakefield.
 You can read all about Sir Hugh and the church in a book on the history of the church: St Peter's Church Martley A History by Jeremy Campbell Grant.
-The advowson of the church was owned by the Abbot of St Mary and All Saints Fotheringhay between 1415 and 1554.

 Minster Lovell (Oxfordshire) - Minster Lovell church and ruins of the hall.